plankanban/planka-docs/docs/api-reference/php.md

 ## How to use

-Wrapper executes the requests that Planka makes over the web socket or hidden REST API.
+Wrapper executes the requests that PLANKA makes over the web socket or hidden REST API.
 Wrapper use hidden REST API.
 See endpoints in https://github.com/plankanban/planka/blob/master/server/config/routes.js.

 To understand how to use the wrapper, you can go to the web socket and see how the web client of the web socket